-Like Trucking Factoring, Manufacturing Factoring or Staffing Factoring, Healthcare Factoring describes expertise in buying Invoices in a particular industry by the Invoice Factoring Company.
+Healthcare Factoring describes expertise in buying Invoices in a particular industry by the Invoice Factoring Company.
 Some Invoice Factors only specialize in one or two sectors.
 For example, there are many trucking only factors.
-So if you provide Nurse staffing, medical supplies, transcription services or other products and services to the healthcare industry, a Healthcare only Factor could help you.
+If you provide Nurse staffing, medical supplies, transcription services or other products and services to the healthcare industry, a Healthcare only Factor could help you.
 However, most Factors are generalists; their expertise lies in credit and collection.
 Because of this, factors will buy invoices from any company in any niche as long as there is no THIRD PARTY PAYEE.
-Why is third-party payee in bold?
-Because those three magic words get us to our second topic:

-We all understand that when you buy goods you as the consumer typically pay for the products.
-However, there are some industries where the consumer does not directly pay for services received, but the provider of those services is reimbursed by third-party payers.
-Healthcare is the primary example of this in the US as Healthcare is 19% of the total GDP.
+Factors understand that when you buy goods, you as the consumer typically pay for the products.
+However, there are some industries where the consumer does not directly pay for services received, but third-party payers reimburse the provider of those services.
+Healthcare is the primary example of this in the US.
+Healthcare is 19% of the total GDP.
 In healthcare, those third-party payees could be Medicare, Medicaid, Commercial Insurance, Private Insurance, HMO/PPO, and Managed Care.
 The average time to collect for these types of Accounts Receivable can range from 90 – 180 days.